freeCodeCamp/learn-advanced-bash-by-building-a-kitty-ipsum-translator/TUTORIAL.md

 ### 300.1

 It didn't ask for input and nothing was printed in the terminal that time.
 You redirected both outputs to files.
-Run your script using redirection to set `name.txt` as the input.
+You should take a look at them to see if they have what you expected.
+Run your script again, use redirection to set `name.txt` as the input.
 Don't redirect any of the output.

 #### HINTS